Blake Gillikin: New Orleans Saints

 Gillikin signed with the New Orleans Saints as an undrafted free agent on April 27, 2020.
-He was placed on injured reserve on September 9, 2020.
+He was placed on injured reserve on September 9.

 Gillikin was named the Saints starting punter for the 2021 season after the team released longtime starter Thomas Morstead in the offseason.

 Gillikin did not receive a qualifying offer following the 2022 season and became a free agent on March 15, 2023.
 On March 16, Gillikin re-signed with the Saints.
-He was waived on August 29, 2023, after losing the punting battle to Lou Hedley.
+He was waived on August 29, after losing the punting battle to Lou Hedley.

 Arizona Cardinals

 On October 3, 2023, Gillikin was signed by the Arizona Cardinals.

 In Week 9 of the 2024 season, Gillikin punted four times with three inside the 20-yard line in a 29-9 win over the Chicago Bears, earning NFC Special Teams Player of the Week.

+On October 11, 2025, Gillikin was placed on injured reserve due to a lingering back injury.

+On March 8, 2026, Gillikin re-signed with the Cardinals on a one-year contract.